freenas/freenas-docs/userguide/install.rst

 Installing and Upgrading
 ========================

-The %brand% operating system must be installed on a separate device from the drives which hold the storage data.
-In other words, with only one disk drive, the %brand% graphical interface is available, but there is no place to store any data.
+The %brand% operating system has to be installed on a separate device from the drives which hold the storage data.
+With only one disk drive, the %brand% graphical interface is available, but there is no place to store any data.
 And storing data is, after all, the whole point of a NAS system.
 Home users experimenting with %brand% can install %brand% on an inexpensive USB